DebugSteven/ghc-compiler-errors/cfp.md

+Abstract Title: Seriously, the Haskell Type Checker is Your
-Abstract Title: A Pragmatic Guide to GHC Errors Abstract Topic: Concepts, Cautionary Tales
+Friend: a Pragmatic Approach to Working with GHC Errors

+Abstract Topic: Concepts, Cautionary Tales
 Submission Type: Educational Session (50m)